-6 Ways to Engage Your Organic Search Traffic on Social Media
+6 Ways To Engage Your Organic Search Traffic On Social Media

 Step 1: Perform Keyword Research

-When starting with keyword research, you probably have a few keywords that you would like to rank for – apparent things like your products, services, or other topics your website addresses.
+Most people starting out with keyword research already have a few keywords or phrases they think will for their business or niche.
+These could be keywords related to their business or brand, like [best books to read for business] or [what foods cause inflammation?].

+Keyword research (keywords) or the specific words and phrases that you and your ideal audience are using related to your products, services, industry, etc.

-These seed topics are a great place to start for your keyword research, but that doesn’t mean you should stop there.
+These highly specific seed topics are very important and a great place to start.

-What you want to rank for, and what your audience is typing into the search engines, are often two completely different things.
+Many times the content you want to create and rank for and what your audience is actually typing in the search bar are likely completely different.

-That is one of the most pivotal reasons to perform keyword research in the first place.
+Which is one of the most pivotal reasons to perform keyword research in the first place.

 If people aren’t searching for it, then why waste time creating it in the first place?

-The smartest way to avoid this is to find the exact words and phrases that your ideal customers are currently searching for on Google and other major search engines.
+The smartest way to avoid this is to find the exact words and phrases your ideal customers are currently searching for on Google and other major search engines.

-This may sound not easy, but there are a handful of excellent keyword research tools that can help.
+Figuring this out isn’t as complicated as it sounds.
+There are a handful of keyword research tools that can help.

-For example, we used Ahrefs to research the phrase, ‘“how to get 10k followers on instagram.”
+For example, we use Ahrefs to research the phrase, [how to get followers on Instagram].

-You can see how many people are searching for this key phrase and any other relatable parent topics that people are also searching for.
+You can see in the image above how many people are searching for this key phrase and the other relatable parent topics related to it.

-When creating content for the search engines, it’s essential to create content that answers one question at a time.
+When creating content for search engines, it’s essential to create content that answers one question at a time.

+It’s okay to elaborate on that question, even up to a few thousand words.
+But don’t confuse one article with too many questions and topics.

-For example, you could take these short-term and long-term keywords and create a blog post on each one of them only when it makes sense for your business.
+For example, you could take these short-term and long-term keywords and write a blog post on each topic (of course, when it makes sense for your business).

-You see, people are searching for your question, but they are also searching for “how to get swipe up on instagram without 10k followers” and “how to get 10k followers on instagram in one day.”

-If it doesn’t make sense to write a topic on each of those questions and the keywords are too relatable, then maybe it makes more sense to use this set of keywords as an H1 or H2 heading instead, which also plays a significant factor in search engine rankings.
+If it doesn’t make sense to write a topic on each of those questions and the keywords are too relatable, then maybe it makes more sense to use this set of keywords as an H1 or H2 heading instead in the same blog post, which will also play a significant factor in search engine rankings.

-Step 2: Create a Piece of Content
+Step 2: Create A Piece Of Content

 Now that you understand the importance of finding the right keywords to use in your content marketing strategy, it is time to create a blog post.

-When writing a blog, it is essential to remember that the goal is to get new readers to your blog consistently, eventually leading to a sale.
+When writing a blog, it is essential to remember that the goal is to get new readers to your blog consistently, which will eventually lead to a sale.

-It’s also to get readers and engagement on the blog, so signals are sent to social media and the search engines to help you get that first-page ranking on Google.
+It’s also to get readers and engagement on the blog, so signals are sent to social media and the search engines to help your article get first-page rankings and rank in the first 10 blog posts on Google.

-This is where keyword research comes into play.
+Again, this is where keyword research comes into play.

+Make sure to read every blog on the first page of Google related to your keyword research.
+When doing so, make sure that your article outperforms each one of those blog posts or is found more valuable.

 When performing keyword research correctly, it takes no time to get top rankings in Google because you know what people are searching for and how frequently they are searching for it.

-Once your blog post is published to your website, it is time to wait for some people to read and engage with it.
+Once your blog post is published on your website, it is time to wait for some people to read and engage with it.

 Step 3: Get Organic Traffic

-The only thing you have to do in this step is to wait for some organic traffic, the goal is around 1,000 people.
+The only thing you have to do in this step is to wait for some organic traffic to trickle in; the goal is to have around 1,000 people.
+If 1,000 seems like too many, try to have at least 100.

-Over time when the piece of content you created starts to get search results, you can then set up a pixel (this is the next step) and begin running social media ads to hack the process.
+Over time when the piece of content you created starts to get search results, you can set up a pixel (this is the next step) and begin running social media ads to hack the process and get more eyeballs on your content faster.

 However, let me start by saying this may not be as simple as it sounds – this is the step where most businesses get stuck and don’t know how to grow reasonably.

-Most companies understand how a simple marketing funnel works, but what they don’t understand is how to continuously get newly qualified people throughout every piece of the marketing funnel.
+Most creators, businesses, and companies understand how a simple marketing funnel works, but what they don’t understand is how to continuously get newly qualified people throughout every piece of the marketing funnel.

-Even so, most businesses don’t understand how to successfully intertwine multiple platforms and use their social media to grow their organic search traffic or vice versa.
+Even so, most businesses don’t understand how to successfully intertwine multiple platforms and use social media to grow their organic search traffic or vice versa.

-People have created all of these great pieces of content, but they don’t understand how to use that to take them to the next level.
+People have created all these great pieces of content, but they don’t understand how to use that awesome content to take them to the next level.

+People don’t have enough time to create new content every single day.
+The pressure of having to come up with new ideas every day, film videos, or write a 2,500-word blog post often times leads to burnout.

 And when you are using multiple platforms, that’s where this marketing strategy comes into play.